 \begin{conjecture} Every COM is a fiber of some OM. \end{conjecture}

-Not only would this be a natural generalization of the realizable situation, but using the Topological Representation Theorem of Oriented Matroids~\cite{fo-la-78} it would also give a natural topological representation theorem for COMs.
-In fact, Conjecture~\ref{conj:1} is equivalent to the following: For every COM $\mathcal L$ there is a number $d$ such that $\mathcal L$ can be represented by a set of $(d-2)$-dimensional pseudospheres restricted to the intersection of a set of open $(d-1)$-dimensional pseudoballs inside a $(d-1)$-sphere.
+This generalizes the corresponding conjecture of Lawrence~\cite{la-83} that lopsided sets are fibers of uniform OMs.
+Not only would Conjecture~\ref{conj:1} be a natural generalization of the realizable situation, but using the Topological Representation Theorem of Oriented Matroids \cite{fo-la-78} it will also give a natural topological representation for COMs.
+In fact, Conjecture~\ref{conj:1} is equivalent to the following conjecture: For every COM $\mathcal L$ there is a number $d$ such that $\mathcal L$ can be represented by a set of $(d-2)$-dimensional pseudospheres restricted to the intersection of a set of open $(d-1)$-dimensional pseudoballs inside a $(d-1)$-sphere.

 For locally realizable COMs, the following version of Conjecture~\ref{conj:1} would imply a positive answer to Question~\ref{quest:1}:

 \begin{conjecture} Every locally realizable COM is a fiber of a realizable OM. \end{conjecture}